 Eating Disorders & Body Image

-We are in the midst of a health crisis.
+We are in the midst of a health crisis with eating disorders and body image.

 In the United States, the majority of our population is obese or overweight; most us of are dissatisfied with our physical appearance; and, we have the highest rates of diagnosed eating disorders in history.